 Watch the video below to see how setting up automation in Selenium compares to Leapwork:

 Conventional Oracle automation requires a sophisticated understanding of the Oracle technology stack as well as programming languages - a problem that no-code solves.

 Leapwork’s visual user interface removes the complexity of programming, enabling cross-application test automation to be built using flowcharts rather than scripts, which not only eases and speeds up the setup of automation flows, but also reduces maintenance burdens - a major time-saver in the long run.

 What’s more, Leapwork has robust and reliable GUI controls recognition, it has building blocks for driving any type of flow with any type of data, and it has added advantages such as parallel execution support, cross-browser support, third-party web cloud deployment, dashboards and reporting.

-To learn more about no-code test automation make sure to join our webinar by signing up below, or download our comparison chart that compares Leapwork to top test automation tools.
+However, if you still need to do more research, download our comparison chart that compares Leapwork to other top test automation tools.